Personal tools

 Nutrition

-Why was the NM Competitive Food Sale and Wellness Policy Rules established?
+Why was the New Mexico Competitive Food Sale and Wellness Policy Rules established?

 The purpose of the Nutrition: Competitive Food Sales Rule is to help ensure that students, when sold food or beverages produced on the school campus, have healthy choices among the products sold.